motanelson/2026/README.md

-# triangle.image
+# ppci.2code

-draw a triagle image on form
+code tree of a c file